Kindy & Pre-Primary

-Children experience a friendly, positive and flexible learning environment with the emphasis on small class sizes.
+Children experience a friendly, flexible nature-based learning environment.

 Virtues & Values – are taught using the Rainbow Catcher program.
 The twenty animal Mollycools teach children to be loving, helpful, cooperative, courageous, enthusiastic, friendly, persistent, peaceful, healthy, confident, united, trusting, forgiving, gentle, sharing, responsible, respectful, creative, truthful and kind.

 Social – children are generally happy, curious, compliant, imaginative and pleased with their own ability to plan and complete projects which are primarily carried out in imaginative play.

 The children are also encouraged to be independent and responsible for themselves and their belongings.

 Emotional – children experience an expanding range of emotions and learn how to identify and express these emotions in socially acceptable ways.
 Fear and anxiety are common emotions during these years.

 Literacy – a strong, daily focus is placed on the development of literacy skills.
 Children experience a range of stories, rhymes and songs and are exposed to environmental print.
 The children participate in many varied activities to develop phonemic awareness skills.